HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dcs/configuration/dcs_config_images.md

 # Configure Images for Document Conversion Services

-Configure the Document Conversion Services to view images in an operating system other than Windows.
+In HCL Portal version CF205 and later, Document Conversion Services uses Apache Tika for fresh installs.
+Apache Tika does not require configuration for DCS.
+In HCL Portal version CF204 and earlier, HCL Portal installations upgraded from CF203 or CF204, and HCL Portal installations upgraded after [manually backing up the Oracle Stellent files](../dcs_backup.md), configure the Document Conversion Services to view images in an operating system other than Windows.

 1. Connect to one of the following workstations from your Windows™ workstation with PuTTY or any other Telnet client.